PhilipKoller/Questions-SDC/README.md

 node.js express

 ### Database
 Looking at the way the data was structured in the cvs files given and that multiple users will be accessing data at the same time.
 I chose a Relational Database Managment System.
-While researching I found that postgres could handle very concurrency well better than MySQL or others so I chose PostgreSQL.
+While researching I found that postgres could handle very concurrency better than MySQL or others so I chose PostgreSQL.

 #### Schema